60dimension/IELTS-Vocabularies/Vocabulary04.md

 Total recycling is a fiction.

-He buys her a trinket and takes her to the theater.
+He buys her a trinket and takes her to the theatre.

 There is growing public disenchantment with the educational system.